Rayan-arch/py_words_game/README.md

 ### Technologies.

-I used 2 modules:
+I used 3 modules:
 * Time module.
 * Matplotlib module (3.2.1)
+* Random module.
 * Python (3.8.1)

 ### Setup.

-You need only an IDLE for python and those 2 modules.
+You need only an IDLE for python and those 3 modules.
 Time module is installed with python libary.
 For istalling Matplotlib on your powershell(for windows) type "pip install matplotlib".
 Or visit web site https://matplotlib.org/users/installing.html there is instruction on how to install on all systems.
+Random module is already in python.

 ### Status.